-Post-Master’s Acute Care Nurse Practitioner Certificate in Adult-Gerontology
+Post-Master’s Acute Care Nurse Practitioner (ACNP) Certificate: Adult-Gerontology Emphasis

 Program offered in select states including Arizona, California, Colorado, Florida, Georgia, Illinois, Nevada, New Mexico, North Carolina and Texas

-Lifelong learning and ongoing professional development are particularly important in the medical field.
-A post-MSN certificate at Grand Canyon University enables nurse practitioners to advance their knowledge and skills in a specialty area.
-The Post-Master of Science in Nursing: Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) with a focus in chronic condition care is offered by the College of Nursing and Health Care Professions.
-It’s available to students who hold a master’s degree in nursing and wish to enhance their career qualifications.
+A post-master’s acute care nurse practitioner (ACNP) certificate at Grand Canyon University can help you develop your knowledge and skills in a specialty area of nursing.
+The Post-Master of Science in Nursing: Acute Care Nurse Practitioner with an Emphasis in Adult-Gerontology Certificate provides a focus in chronic condition care and is offered by the College of Nursing and Health Care Professions.
+These post-master’s AGACNP courses are available to students who hold a master’s degree in nursing and wish to position themselves for potential career advancement.

-The online post-master’s acute care adult-gerontology nurse practitioner certificate program focuses on adult and geriatric acute care patients.
-The AGACNP certificate also focuses on sub-acute patients and those who suffer from exacerbations of chronic diseases.
-Classes are available through GCU’s online APRN learning platform in select states.
+The online post-master’s acute care nurse practitioner certificate with an emphasis in adult-gerontology focuses on adult and geriatric acute care patients.2 Curriculum in the post master’s ACNP with an emphasis in adult-gerontology certificate also focuses on sub-acute patients and those who suffer from exacerbations of chronic diseases.
+Classes are available through GCU’s online learning platform in select states.
 Students must undergo a supervised clinical/practicum and two on-campus experiences at GCU.
 In addition to online classroom instruction, students are guided in hands-on, experiential activities to sharpen their skills.

-A blend of classroom instruction and hands-on experience in a collaborative environment comprise this acute care nurse practitioner post-master’s certificate program.
+A blend of classroom instruction and hands-on experience in a collaborative environment comprise this acute care nurse practitioner post-master’s certificate experience.
 You will prepare to provide advanced practice nursing care with acute, critical, complex and chronic conditions of patients starting with the teenage years.
-Working through an evidence based AGACNP certificate program, you will practice hands-on skills of advanced health assessments, clinical diagnostics, procedural skill acquisition and the care management of diverse patient populations.
-Graduates are prepared to confidently lead nursing teams, make ethical decisions and skillfully communicate to diverse audiences.
-Some of the specific courses students take include the following:
+Working through an evidence based AGACNP post-master’s certificate program, you will practice hands-on skills of advanced health assessments, clinical diagnostics, procedural skill acquisition and the care management of diverse patient populations.
+Upon graduation, you could be prepared to lead nursing teams, make ethical decisions and communicate to diverse audiences.
+Some of the specific course topics you can study include the following:

 Prepare for a Potential Acute Care Nurse Practitioner Certification Through Nursing Simulation Experiences